ubcctf/ubcctf.github.io/_posts/2020-05-05-de1ctf-coderunner.md

 After the server receives your proof of work and verifies that it's correct, it `base64(gzip())`s the binary, then writes the data to its TCP socket connected to you.
-Since `write` or `send` to a socket is non-blocking (in the sense that it doesn't wait for a message recevied confirmation from the receiver), the server immediately continues execution before you've even received the base64 binary.
+Since `write` or `send` to a socket is non-blocking (in the sense that it doesn't wait for a message received confirmation from the receiver), the server immediately continues execution before you've even received the base64 binary.
 The server then presumably calls `execve` with the binary it sent you, hooking up its stdin/stdout to the socket.
 Now the binary is executing --- it calls `gettimeofday`, then prompts you